Statistics on income and living conditions

 In 1994, EUROSTAT - the statistical office of the European Union - set up the ECHP: European Community Household Panel.

 The aim was to study the income and the living conditions of different categories of households within the European Union.

-The European Community Household Panel was carried out until 2001 and was, as its name indicates, a panel: the individuals belonging to the initial sample were surveyed again each year, even if they moved.
+The European Community Household Panel was carried out until 2001 and was, as its name indicates, a longitudinal panel survey: the individuals belonging to the initial sample were surveyed again each year, even if they moved.

 The SILC instrument is governed by a 2003 European Regulation establishing the themes to be addressed to a greater degree of detail than previously with the European Panel and with a larger coverage in Europe.

-The aim is to provide the European Union with a database of comparable data that is updated each year and which will serve as a reference in matters of income, living conditions and social exclusion in the Member States.
+The aim is to provide the European Community with a comparable database, updated each year, which serves as a reference for the knowledge of income, living conditions and social exclusion in the Member States.

 Documentation par millésimes

 - Statistics on income and living conditions 2021

 - Statistics on income and living conditions 2015